Rilmxp/Global-Warming/README.md

 ## Responsiveness

-- the responsive nature of each component has been set directly on their own css module.
+The responsive nature of each component has been set directly on their own css module.
+Depending on the component, breakpoints have been set at min-width: 700px, 900px, 1400px.

+- **Responsive images**:

-- Banner responsive image by changing url value from background-image property.
+  - _Banner_: achieved by changing the url value from `background-image` property.
+  - _Factors_: achieved by setting `srcSet` attribute on the &lt;img&gt; tag.

 - **Responsive elements:**

-  - Width and height of Graph Container.
+  - _Chart page_: width and height of `GraphContainer` and `FactsContainer`.
-  - Width of Facts container below charts.
-  - Width of Factors container on homepage.
+  - _Homepage_: width of `FactorsContainer` and layout of its elements from vertical to horizontal.